The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Running Example of

 The \core may execute protocol-relevant operations not only by performing I/O operations, but also by communicating with the \app.
 For example, Alice's protocol step of taking an arbitrary message from the environment (before signing and sending it), is implemented by the \core obtaining \code{msg} from the \app (\lineref{send-decl} in \figref{sample-core}).
 Similarly, Alice may (after receiving a packet and checking its signature) release its payload to the environment, which is implemented as passing the payload to the \app when invoking the closure \code{c.cb} (not shown in \figref{sample-core}).
 To handle such protocol-relevant operations uniformly, we treat them as \emph{virtual} protocol-relevant I/O operations.
 This allows us to enforce or assume constraints on the arguments' taint status while creating the necessary proof obligations in the next step of the refinement proof.
 Here, the fact that releasing the payload is permitted by the protocol model (\lineref{alice-out-fact} in \figref{sample-model}) informs the taint analysis that the callback's argument may be considered as untainted, which allows printing it on \lineref{main-log-msg} in \figref{sample-app}.

 \looseness=-1 Second, we prove the \core using the auto-active \gobra verifier.
 This proof includes showing that the protocol model permits every protocol-relevant I/O operation, including virtual I/O\@.
 Note that step~(1) ensures that these operations must all be in the \core.
-We use an I/O specification for each protocol role describing the permitted protocol-relevant I/O operations (\cf \secref{code-level-refinement}).
-In our example, Alice obtains the permissions to perform these operations during the initialization of the \core (\lineref{inhale-io-permissions}) and maintains them as part of the invariant (\lineref{io-permissions}).
+We use an I/O specification for each protocol role describing the permitted protocol-relevant I/O operations (\cf \secref{diodon-code-level-refinement}).
+In our example, Alice obtains the permissions to perform these operations during the initialization of the \core (\lineref{inhale-io-permissions}) and maintains them as part of the invariant (\lineref{io-permissions}), where \codebw{inhale} adds the specified permissions to the current program state by assumption.
 When performing a protocol-relevant I/O operation, like \code{sendToNetwork}, \gobra proves that the I/O specification permits this operation with the specific arguments.
 Otherwise, \gobra reports a verification failure.

-\looseness=-1 Third, since the \core's proof performed with \gobra assumes that callers respect the functions' preconditions, we restrict the class of supported preconditions such that static analyses are able to prove that the \app satisfies them.
-For example, the precondition of \code{Send} requires exclusive access for the argument \code{msg}; we enforce this condition using a combination of static pointer and escape analyses to ensure that no other goroutine accesses the memory pointed to by \code{msg}. \code{Send}'s other precondition requires the \core's invariant to hold, which is established by \code{InitChannel}.
+Third, since the \gobra proof for the \core assumes that callers respect the functions' preconditions, \approach restricts the class of supported pre- and postconditions such that static analyses are able to prove that the \app satisfies them.
+For example, the precondition of \code{Send} requires exclusive access for the argument \code{msg}; \approach enforces this condition using a combination of static pointer, escape, and pass-through analyses to ensure that no other \gls{goroutine} accesses the memory pointed to by \code{msg}. \code{Send}'s other precondition requires the \core's invariant to hold, which is established by \code{InitChannel}.
 The \app could in principle violate this precondition, for example, by creating a \code{Chan} instance without calling \code{InitChannel}, or by invalidating the invariant of a \code{Chan} instance through field updates or concurrency.
-Our combination of static analyses prevents all such cases (\cf \secref{approach-discharging-assumptions}).
+We apply this combination of static analyses to prevent all such cases~(\cf \secref{diodon-approach-discharging-assumptions}).

 Together, these three~proof steps ensure that the program refines the abstract \tamarin model and inherits the security properties proved for the model.